soda-lmu/rainer/README.md

 Welcome to RAINER - your new best friend in R.

-RAINER provides explanations for error messages, outputs not yielding your intended results and suggestions for improvements of your script based on an LLM.
-To do that, RAINER sends your current state of the work in R to a GPT model by using the possibility to access GPT-4o through GitHub.
+RAINER provides explanations for error messages, outputs not matching your intended results and suggestions for improvements to your code.
+Using a large language model (LLM), it examines the current state of your workspace and code to troubleshoot your problem.

 ## Overview